High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Method: High-Dimensional Statistical Analysis

 \subsection{High-Dimensional Statistical Analysis}

 The HDLSS data have a sample size $n$ and data dimension $d$ with $n \ll d$.
-We basically consider the situation that $d \longrightarrow \infty$ while $n$ is fixed \citep{yata2010,YATA2012193}.
 In this work, we mean the newly developed statistical methodology to deal with the HDLSS data by ``high-dimensional statistical analysis''.